 What would it look like to build instead?

-A Tuesday afternoon.
-A seven-year-old and his therapist are in a clinic room.
-The room has multiple cameras mounted to reduce blind spots, including during physical prompting.
+A Tuesday afternoon, four years from now.
+Marcus is seven.
+Rachel is twelve years credentialed.
+They are in the same clinic in Dayton — or one like it — but the room is different.
+Multiple cameras are mounted to reduce blind spots, including during physical prompting.
 A small edge-computing device — roughly the size of a book — runs video and audio analysis locally.
 Pose estimation — software that tracks body position — is calibrated to clinically relevant response classes, such as falls, head movement, proximity, or self-injury.
-Speech analysis is tuned to the child's limited and idiosyncratic vocalizations.
+Speech analysis is tuned to Marcus's limited and idiosyncratic vocalizations.
 Both run on the device.
 Nothing leaves the room as raw video.
-The therapist wears a small earpiece.
+Rachel wears a small earpiece.
 She is not looking at a tablet.
-She is not marking intervals on a data sheet.
-She is focused on the child.
+Her attention stays on Marcus.

-The system tracks the therapist too — not as a supervisor watching for mistakes, but as a co-therapist executing the program the behavior analyst has already designed.
+The system tracks Rachel too — not as a supervisor watching for mistakes, but as a co-therapist executing the program she has already designed.
 It checks prompt timing, reinforcement latency, and prompt hierarchy against the plan.
 When the planned next trial is due, it cues her.
 When a maintenance target has gone too long without a probe, it flags it.
-When the child begins to show the precursors to escalation the analyst asked it to watch for, the earpiece delivers a quiet word.
-The behavior analyst sets the rules.
+When Marcus begins to show the precursors to escalation Rachel asked it to watch for, the earpiece delivers a quiet word.
+Rachel sets the rules.
 The system keeps them.

-After the session, the behavior analyst opens a dashboard.
+After the session, Rachel opens a dashboard.
 The session appears as a dense time series.
 Problem behavior increased when demand density rose after minute twelve.
-Reinforcement latency drifted from two seconds to five over the session — treatment-integrity data invisible to an observer collecting interval data on the child alone.
+Reinforcement latency drifted from two seconds to five over the session — treatment-integrity data that would have been easy to miss while teaching.
 Unprompted manding climbed in the final ten minutes, and the trend across the last eight sessions shows as a slope rather than a score.
-A pattern appears that no interval sheet could have revealed: problem behavior did not rise with demands in general; it rose when demands followed rapid therapist attention, and fell when the same demands followed a quieter transition.
-Another pattern, quieter but just as useful: the child's vocal approximations of a target request increased fourfold during the minutes when the environmental noise floor dropped below a threshold the analyst had flagged as relevant.
+A pattern appears that ordinary session data would not have revealed: problem behavior did not rise with demands in general; it rose when demands followed rapid therapist attention, and fell when the same demands followed a quieter transition.
+Another pattern, quieter but just as useful: Marcus's vocal approximations of a target request increased fourfold during the minutes when the environmental noise floor dropped below a threshold Rachel had flagged as relevant.
 Neither pattern was the one the program was primarily written to detect.
 Both are inspectable because the density of the data makes them inspectable.
-The behavior analyst reads the patterns through a functional lens, because she is the one who told the system what to surface and what to ignore.
+Rachel reads the patterns through a functional lens, because she is the one who told the system what to surface and what to ignore.

 None of this displaces what only a human can do in this room.
 Autism spectrum disorder is diagnostically defined by persistent deficits in social communication and interaction alongside restricted and repetitive patterns of behavior.
-In practice, some associated behavior patterns — elopement, self-injury, aggression — can pose concrete safety risks.38 A room full of sensors is still a room where the child's repertoire is being built, moment to moment, by another person.
-The sensors do not replace the therapist whose attention is on the child.
-The sensors are there so the therapist's attention can stay on the child — not on a data sheet.
+In practice, some associated behavior patterns — elopement, self-injury, aggression — can pose concrete safety risks.4242.
+American Psychiatric Association (2022).
+Diagnostic and Statistical Manual of Mental Disorders (5th ed., text rev.); NIMH, Autism Spectrum Disorder; Anderson, C., et al. (2012).
+Occurrence and family impact of elopement in children with autism spectrum disorders.
+Pediatrics, 130(5), 870-877.
+A room full of sensors is still a room where Marcus's repertoire is being built, moment to moment, by another person.
+The sensors do not replace Rachel.
+They are there so her attention can stay on Marcus — not on a data sheet.

 The hardware is not exotic.
 Cameras, microphones, and edge devices are cheap enough for serious pilots — small, deliberately limited trials designed to learn whether a system is useful before a clinic scales it.
-The minimum hardware can be under two thousand dollars.39 Louisiana has passed legislation requiring cameras in special education classrooms, effective February 2026.
+The minimum hardware can be under two thousand dollars.4343.
+NVIDIA, Jetson Orin Nano Super Developer Kit; Logitech, Brio 4K; Louisiana R.S.
+17:1948 (2025); Texas Education Agency, special education video surveillance.
+Louisiana has passed legislation requiring cameras in special education classrooms, effective February 2026.
 Texas allows them on parent request.
 The recording infrastructure is arriving whether the field builds on it or not.

 What sets that infrastructure apart from a generic surveillance rig is the design work behind it.
 What counts as a response class, how antecedent events are tagged, whether the system tracks therapist behavior, how treatment integrity is operationalized, how generalization is measured, how the family accesses the data — these are behavior-analytic decisions, not procurement choices.
 If behavior analysts make them, they build demand for behavior-analytic expertise.
 If they do not, demand shifts to whoever owns the instrument.